takumin/sohinx-kvm-api/source/api/index.rst

 4.4 KVM_CHECK_EXTENSION
 --------------------------------------------------------------------------------

-Capability: basic, KVM_CAP_CHECK_EXTENSION_VM for vm ioctl
+:Capability:    basic, KVM_CAP_CHECK_EXTENSION_VM for vm ioctl
-Architectures: all
+:Architectures: all
-Type: system ioctl, vm ioctl
+:Type:          system ioctl, vm ioctl
-Parameters: extension identifier (KVM_CAP_*)
+:Parameters:    extension identifier (KVM_CAP_*)
+:Returns:       - 0 if unsupported
-Returns: 0 if unsupported; 1 (or some other positive integer) if supported
+                - 1 (or some other positive integer) if supported

 The API allows the application to query about extensions to the core kvm API.
 Userspace passes an extension identifier (an integer) and